runpod/janitor/docs/planning/001_Worker_Repo_Build_Validator.md

 3. Implements a workflow with separate steps:
    - **Step 1**: Repository Checkout - Uses the GitHub MCP server to check out or update repositories
    - **Step 2**: Dockerfile Validation - Locates Dockerfiles in the repositories
-   - **Step 3**: Docker Build - Uses the Docker MCP server to build images targeting linux/amd64
+   - **Step 3**: Docker Build - Uses the Docker MCP server to build images with docker buildx targeting linux/amd64
    - **Step 4**: Container Testing - Starts the Docker containers to verify they run correctly
    - **Step 5**: Report Generation - Creates a final report with build and test results
 4. Includes an agent interface for interacting with the workflow and responding to failures